TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 17/John 17.14.md

 ---

-I have given them thy word; and the world hated them, because they are not of the world, even as I am not of the world.
+I have given them your word.
+The world hated them, because they are not of the world, even as I am not of the world.